-Sedation can make you sleepy and makes it hard for you to think clearly.
+Sedation can make you sleepy, and make it hard for you to think clearly.
 For your safety and the safety of others:

 - A responsible adult must take you home after your procedure.
-You cannot take a bus, shuttle, taxi, or any other transportation by yourself. - For the next 24 hours: - Do NOT drive. - Make sure you have a responsible adult who can help you as needed. - Do NOT be responsible for children, pets, or an adult who needs care. - Do NOT drink alcohol or take drugs other than the ones your doctors prescribed or suggested. - Do NOT make important decisions or sign legal papers.
+You may not take a bus, shuttle, taxi, or any other transportation by yourself. - For the next 24 hours: - Do NOT drive. - Make sure you have a responsible adult who can help you as needed during this time.

+- Do NOT be responsible for children, pets, or an adult who needs care. - Do NOT drink alcohol or take drugs other than the ones your doctors prescribed or suggested. - Do NOT make important decisions or sign legal papers.